NHS Test and Trace: Overview

+In late September and early October 2020, an Excel row-limit error in England's case-handling pipeline meant 15,841 positive cases were not promptly referred to contact tracing.
+This deficiency in the programme created a large-scale natural experiment which was later used by researchers to show that timely tracing substantially reduced subsequent infections and deaths.

-All components – administering tests, processing samples in laboratories, and contact tracing – are contracted to private companies.
+All components – administering tests, processing samples in laboratories, and contact tracing – were contracted to private companies.
 Multinational consultants Deloitte handle testing logistics, including collection of statistics, and in turn appointed outsourcing companies Serco, Mitie, G4S and Sodexo, together with the Boots pharmacy chain, to run drive-through or walk-in test centres.
 In October 2020, over 1,100 Deloitte consultants were reported to be engaged.
 In March 2021, the Public Accounts Committee criticised "persistent reliance on consultants", stating that 2,500 were being used at an average cost of £1,100 per day each.

-Mobile testing units (MTUs) were designed, prototyped, bought and operated by the army in April.
+Mobile testing units (MTUs) were designed, prototyped, bought and operated by the Army in April.
 By 20 July there were 218 in operation in England, Wales and Scotland, and the units were then handed over to undisclosed civilian contractors.
 Mobile units in Northern Ireland were operated by civilians from the outset.

-The system works in parallel with Public Health England's local health protection teams, who in turn work with local authority staff.
-Cases involving institutions such as hospitals, care homes and prisons are handed off to the local teams, who give advice to the institution rather than the affected individuals.
-Less complex cases are handled by NHS Test and Trace: the infected person is contacted by text, email or phone, and asked to give details of their recent close contacts.
-They may either enter these contact details into the Test and Trace website, or give them over the phone to a contact tracer.
-If they do not respond, in some areas NHS Test and Trace passes their details to a team employed by the local authority, who make further attempts by phone or text and in some cases by home visit.
+The system worked in parallel with Public Health England's local health protection teams, who in turn work with local authority staff.
+Cases involving institutions such as hospitals, care homes and prisons were handed off to the local teams, who gave advice to the institution rather than the affected individuals.
+Less complex cases were handled by NHS Test and Trace: the infected person was contacted by text, email or phone, and asked to give details of their recent close contacts.
+They would be able to either enter these contact details into the Test and Trace website, or give them over the phone to a contact tracer.
+If they did not respond, in some areas NHS Test and Trace passed their details to a team employed by the local authority, who would make further attempts to contact them by phone or text and, in some cases, by home visit.

 As of December 2020, there were in excess of 700 testing sites in operation with the stated average distance of travel to reach one at 2.4 miles.
-All sites operate 7 days a week, including over Christmas and New Year albeit with reduced hours.
+All sites operated 7 days a week, including over Christmas and New Year albeit with reduced hours.

 Geographic scope

-The scope of the NHS Test and Trace contact-tracing service is England only, the other United Kingdom administrations making their own arrangements.
-However, the laboratory network operates UK-wide.
+The scope of the NHS Test and Trace contact-tracing service was England only, the other United Kingdom administrations making their own arrangements.
+However, the laboratory network operated UK-wide.